vyeluri/HPC-Data-Processing/README.md

 HPC-Data-Processing
 ===================

-This repo tells you how to Initialise the MPI commands in C++ and process the large text files which are of size 5GB or more.
+Repo to Initialise the MPI commands in C++ and process the large text files, which are of size 5GB or more.

 Project context
 ---------------